Kelly Dorkenoo

 Biography

-Kelly Dorkenoo is a doctoral student at Lund University Centre for Sustainability Studies (LUCSUS).
-She holds undergraduate degrees in international business administration from Montpellier Business School and applied economics from Paris South XI; and a master’s degree in environmental management and policy from the International Institute for Industrial Environmental Economics (IIIEE) at Lund University.
-Prior to joining LUCSUS, Kelly was working as research assistant on policy issues and capacity building for climate action and implementation of the Paris Agreement outcomes related to climate adaptation.
+Kelly Dorkenoo is a PhD Candidate at Lund University Centre for Sustainability Studies (LUCSUS).
+She holds a master’s degree in environmental management and policy from the International Institute for Industrial Environmental Economics (IIIEE) at Lund University; and bachelor’s degrees in international business administration from Montpellier Business School and applied economics from Paris South XI.
+Prior to joining LUCSUS, Kelly was working as programme associate on policy issues and capacity building for climate action and implementation of the Paris Agreement outcomes related to climate adaptation.

 Research projects